asmarcz/dafny/docs/DafnyRef/Topics.md

 As explained in [section 5.3.1](#sec-type-characteristics), each type in Dafny is one of the following:

 - _auto-init type_: the type is nonempty and the compiler has some way to emit code that constructs a value
-- _nonempty type_: the type is nonempty, but the compiler does not know how perform automatic initialization
+- _nonempty type_: the type is nonempty, but the compiler does not know how to perform automatic initialization
 - _possibly empty type_: the type is not known for sure to have a value

 For a variable of an auto-init type, the compiler can initialize the variable automatically.
 This means that the variable can be used immediately after declaration, even if the program does not explicitly provide an initializing assignment.

-In a ghost context, one can an imagine a "ghost" that initializes variables.
+In a ghost context, one can imagine a "ghost" that initializes variables.
 Unlike the compiler, such a "ghost" does not need to emit code that constructs an initializing value; it suffices for the ghost to know that a value exists.
 Therefore, in a ghost context, a variable of a nonempty type can be used immediately after declaration.